spizeck/Sea-Saba-Knowledge-Base/docs/Equipment/CompressorServicing.md

-# SOP: Compressor Maintenance
+# Compressor Maintenance

 ## Purpose

-This SOP outlines the procedures for routine maintenance of the compressors used at Sea Saba.
-Regular maintenance ensures the safe and efficient operation of our compressors and extends their lifespan.
+To outline the procedures for routine maintenance of the compressors used at Sea Saba, ensuring safe and efficient operation and extending their lifespan.

 ## Scope

 This SOP applies to all dive staff responsible for compressor maintenance.
-It includes instructions for changing air filters, conducting oil changes, and performing other routine maintenance tasks.
+It covers air filter changes, oil changes, and other routine maintenance tasks.

-## Services
+## Procedure

 ### Final Air Filters (Lawrence Factor X65247)